Skin condition: Distribution

 "Distribution" refers to how lesions are localized.
-They may be confined to a single area (a patch) or may exist in several places.
+They may be confined to a single area (a patch) or may be in several places.
 Some distributions correlate with the means by which a given area becomes affected.
 For example, contact dermatitis correlates with locations where allergen has elicited an allergic immune response.
 Varicella zoster virus is known to recur (after its initial presentation as chicken pox) as herpes zoster ("shingles").
 Chicken pox appears nearly everywhere on the body, but herpes zoster tends to follow one or two dermatomes; for example, the eruptions may appear along the bra line, on either or both sides of the patient.